 - Daily: Simply seal with a moisturizer

-- Weekly: At the end of summer, aim to apply a serum in the PM 2x a week (or more if needed!) as the air gets cooler and the furnace gets turned on
+- Weekly: At the end of summer, aim to apply a serum in the PM 2x a week (or more if needed!) as the air gets cooler and your indoor heating gets turned on